Envirometrix/PredictiveSoilMapping/main.md

         methods and approaches,

-    -   Working through the full cycle required to produce predictive maps lets us learn a lot about how to do it and, more importantly, how we might do it better the next time around,
+    -   Working through the full cycle required to produce predictive maps using legacy data lets us learn a lot about how to do it and, more importantly, how we might do it better the next time around,

     -   They give us something to work with to provide real-world,